 The first is your Charles Schwab account number.

 This is visible on your statement sent monthly.
-You should also download a copy of your most recent statement as it is likely that Robinhoood will ask you for a copy of this during the transfer process.
+You should also download a copy of your most recent statement as Robinhoood may ask you for a copy of this during the transfer process.

 Use the button above to get a completely free stock when you sign up!